cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 Roadmap Subgroup, Gregor von Laszewski (Indiana University) for the Interface Subgroup.

-The following milestone releases exist:

-* **Version 2.1**: A previous volume used the definitions of the schema based on examples only.
-It was easier to read but only included the definition of the resources and not the interaction with the resources.
-This volume was in place until June 2018.
-* **Version 2.2**: This version was significantly changed and used OpenAPI 2.0 to specify the interfaces between the various services and components.
-* **Version 3.1.1**: The version includes significant improvements of the object specifications but are still using OpenAPI 2.0.
-* **Version 3.2.0**: All specifications have been updated to OpenAPI 3.0.2.
-Significant updates have been done to a number of specifications.

-The editors for these documents are:
+The editors for these documents were the following:

+*	Version 1: This volume resulted from Stage 2 work and was not part of the Version 1 scope.
-* Gregor von Laszewski (Indiana University)
+*	Version 2: Gregor von Laszewski (Indiana University) and Wo Chang (NIST).
-* Wo Chang (NIST).
+*	Version 3: Gregor von Laszewski (Indiana University) and Wo Chang (NIST).

 Laurie Aldape (Energetics Incorporated) and Elizabeth Lennon (NIST) provided editorial assistance across all NBDIF volumes.

 NIST SP 1500-9, Draft NIST Big Data Interoperability Framework: Volume 8, Reference Architecture Interfaces, Version 2 has been